LaunchCodeEducation/linux/content/package-manager/walkthrough/package-installation/index.md

 ![exited vim](pictures/exited-vim.png?classes=border)

 Closing Vim can feel like quite a process!
 Vim will likely feel like a hassle until you've learned some of its features.
 Those features make it a very powerful tool for editing and manipulating the contents of a file.
-We will learn more about Vim in a later lesson.
+You will continue to learn more about Vim in a later lesson.

 ## `apt install gimp`

 Let's practice installing a package that has a GUI component.
 The `GIMP` package stands for **G**NU **I**mage **M**anipulation **P**rogram.
 This program is an open source, and free software for manipulating files.

 {{% notice note %}}
-We won't use, or learn GIMP in this program.
-We are simply using it as an example of a package that is predominately driven by a GUI.
+You won't use, or learn GIMP in this program.
+This is just an example of a package that is predominately driven by a GUI.
 {{% /notice %}}

 ### Update Package Repositories

-Again, before installing a new package we should update our package repositories:
+Again, before installing a new package you should update our package repositories:

 ![sudo apt update](pictures/sudo-apt-update.png?classes=border)